sivaratrisrinivas/Rashomon/README.md

 4. **Read**: View your content in a clean, distraction-free reading interface.

-5. **Highlight & Discuss** _(Coming Soon)_: Select any passage, and we'll match you with someone else reading the same content.
-Chat for 5 minutes about that specific highlight.
+5. **Discuss**: Click "Chat" on any reading page to instantly connect with other readers of that content.
+Discuss the entire piece or highlight specific passages to find readers focused on the same section.

-6. **Connect** _(Coming Soon)_: After a great conversation, you can exchange invite codes to keep in touch.
+6. **Connect**: After a meaningful 5-minute conversation, you'll be prompted to generate an invite link.
+Share Rashomon with friends who'd appreciate spontaneous discussions around shared reading.

 ---